hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 node or client (depending on the chosen provider type) and pick up the configuration from either the commandline parameter or from the classpath.
 How to use an existing `HazelcastInstance` will be shown later in the chapter, for now we keep it simple.

-In the next line we ask the `CachingProvider` to return a `javax.cache.CacheManager` which is the general entry point into JCache.
+In the next line we ask the `CachingProvider` to return a `javax.cache.CacheManager` which is the general application's entry point into JCache.
 The `CachingProvider` therefor is responsible to create and manage named caches.

 The next few lines creating a simple `javax.cache.configuration.MutableConfiguration` to configure the cache before actually creating it.
 In this case we only configure the key and value types to make the cache typesafe which is highly recommended and